johan-gorter/learn-from-ai/ai-conversations/10-content.md

 Create the content for subject 1 excercise a.
 Use a HTML snippet.
 Explain the excercise in a <main> tag.
-Provide the start of the solution in a <code id="playground"> tag.
+Provide the start of the solution in a <textarea id="playground"> tag.
 Provide a hint in a <dialog id="hint"> tag.
-Provide a reference solution in a <code id="solution"> tag.
+Provide a reference solution in a <textarea id="solution"> tag.
-Provide test cases in a <code id="test-cases"> tag.
+Provide test cases in a <textarea id="test-cases"> tag.

 ## Notepad "Content creator"
 In this project, we are teaching students to learn programming Javascript.
 The first 101 course teaches students the basics.
 Students are non-technical.